Supervision for Spiritual Directors

 What are we hoping for in supervision?

 Supervision aims to make you more inwardly free so you can be at your best when you meet with your directees.
+We can also talk about practical and ethical issues you might be wondering about.
 Supervision is not counseling or psychotherapy.

 Do I need to give you supervision forms before we meet?